yuqihahaha/Calorie-Tracker/README.md

 ## Introduction

 Knowing the amount of calories to consume is essential to help people reach their fitness goals.
 Recording food intake can help people understand and identify their eating habits, reminding people to stay on track.
-Therefore, to motivate people (including myself) lose, gain, or maintain weight, and help people continue their efforts, I have chosen to build a calorie tracking and counting application.**Potential users** of this application include people who want to maintain good physical health, people who are passionate about fitness, and people who want to manage weight.
+Therefore, to aid people keep a good body health/shape, motivate people (including myself) to lose, gain, or maintain weight, and help people continue their efforts, I have chosen to build a calorie tracking and counting application. **Potential users** of this application include people who want to maintain good physical health, people who are passionate about fitness, and people who want to manage weight.

 <u> Some key features of this application including:</u>